txyon/MoNE_Portfolio/README.md

         ser.write((line + "\n").encode())   # Send line information to GRBL to excute
         time.sleep(0.1)                     # Wait 100ms to send next line
 ```

-Below is the homing. gcode file called above.
+Below is the homing.gcode file called in the code above.
 4 commands are saved, which prepare the CNC once the script is first run.
 These commands reset the limits and positioning of the carriage and set it to its "Ready" state.

 ```
 $H            % Start homing cycle
 G92 X0 Y0     % Set work-coordinate offset
 G90           % Absolute values
 G00 X750Y700  % move to starting location
 ```

 The image below shows preliminary testing on the frame.

 <p align="center">